Computation of the classifying ring of formal modules: Computations of for certain classes of ring

-\end{corollary} \begin{proof} This is just Theorem~\ref{number ring iso 0} together with Remark~\ref{description of ideals I_n} to get a small set of generators for the ideals $I_n^A$. \end{proof}
+\end{corollary} \begin{proof} This is just Theorem \ref{number ring iso 0} together with Remark \ref{description of ideals I_n} to get a small set of generators for the ideals $I_n^A$. \end{proof}

-Here is another corollary of Theorem~\ref{number ring iso 0}: \begin{corollary} Let $A$ be the ring of integers in a finite extension $K/\mathbb{Q}$, Let $P$ denote the set of integers $>1$ which are prime powers, and let $R$ denote the set of integers $>1$ which are not prime powers.
+Here is another corollary of Theorem \ref{number ring iso 0}: \begin{corollary} Let $A$ be the ring of integers in a finite extension $K/\mathbb{Q}$.
+Let $P$ denote the set of integers $>1$ which are prime powers, and let $R$ denote the set of integers $>1$ which are not prime powers.
 Then we have an isomorphism of commutative graded $A$-algebras:

-for some set of polynomials $\{ f_n\}_{n\in P}$, with each $f_n\in A[x,y]$, and with $x_{n-1}$ and $y_{n-1}$ in grading degree $2(n-1)$. \end{corollary} \begin{proof} Every ideal in $A$ can be generated by two elements, so the ideals $J^A_n$ appearing in Theorem~\ref{number ring iso 0} can each be generated by two elements, and with a single relation between them.
-Hence $\Rees_A(J^A_n) \cong A[x,y]/f(x,y)$ with $f(x,y)$ the relation between the two generators of $J^A_n$. \end{proof}
+for some set of polynomials $\{ f_{n-1}\}_{n\in P}$, with each $f_{n-1}\in A[x,y]$, with $x_{n-1}$ and $y_{n-1}$ in degree $2(n-1)$, and with all tensor products taken over $A$. \end{corollary} \begin{proof} Every ideal in $A$ can be generated by two elements, so the ideals $J^A_n$ appearing in Theorem \ref{number ring iso 0} can each be generated by two elements, and with a single relation between them.
+Hence, $\Rees_A(J^A_n) \cong A[x,y]/f(x,y)$ with $f(x,y)$ the relation between the two generators of $J^A_n$. \end{proof}

-\begin{remark} It seems have already been essentially known to Hazewinkel in 1978 that, when $A$ is the ring of integers in a finite extension of $\mathbb{Q}$, the $A$-module $L^A_{n-1}/D^A_{n-1}$ is isomorphic to the ideal of $A$ generated by $\nu(n)$ and by all elements of the form $a - a^n$; see Example~21.3.3A of~\cite{MR506881}, where this is almost (but not quite) stated in these terms.
-The full description of $L^A$ given in Theorem~\ref{number ring iso} is, on the other hand, new. \end{remark}
+\begin{remark} It seems to have already been known to Hazewinkel in 1978 that, when $A$ is the ring of integers in a finite extension of $\mathbb{Q}$, the $A$-module $\overline{L}^A_{2n-2}$ is isomorphic to the ideal of $A$ generated by $\nu(n)$ and by all elements of the form $a^n-a$.
+See Example 21.3.3A of \cite{MR506881}, where this is almost (but not quite) stated in these terms.
+The full description of $L^A$ given in Theorem \ref{number ring iso 0} is, on the other hand, new. \end{remark}